Spring Nature Safari

 Exploring the Hills of Southern Ohio

-Each year we enjoy seeing amazing wildflowers, migrant warblers who have returned to nest, and many other amazing creatures during our daytime and nighttime forays into nature.
+Our home base will be the Shawnee Lodge & Conference Center, providing a comfortable and convenient location for our exploration.
 Our past safaris have proven that there is always something new and fascinating to discover in the Hills of Shawnee and Ohio TNC / Edge of Appalachia preserve system.
 In addition, we visit Kamama Prairie, one of the Arc of Appalachia preserves.
 Our home base is at the Shawnee Lodge & Conference Center.

 May 1-3, 2026 | Scioto & Adams Counties, Ohio, with basecamp at Shawnee Lodge